James Bond uncollected short stories: "Some Are Born Great"

-Cyril Connolly's short story "Bond Strikes Camp" first appeared in the April 1963 issue of The London Magazine.
-Although a parody, the story clearly mentions Bond by name and code number.
-An expensive, privately printed edition of 50 copies was made by the Shenval Press in 1963.
-Soon after, the story appeared in Connolly's miscellany collection Previous Convictions.
-Author, critic and Bond author Kingsley Amis compared the story unfavourably to The Harvard Lampoon spoof Bond novel Alligator by claiming that "Parodies have their laughter-value, but the laughter is partly affectionate, and the successful parodist is moved partly by wanting to write like his original by wishing he'd thought of doing so first.
-Mr Cyril Connolly no doubt doesn't wish this in regard to Mr Fleming; his 'Bond Strikes Camp', in which M orders Bond to dress up as a woman, ostensibly for purposes of espionage, and then tries to get him into bed, is much too far from the original, never catches the note, gets elementary details wrong.
-E.g. M is made to call Bond 'Bond'.
-This happened last in 1954 (Live and Let Die, ch.
-2).
-Every Fleming fan knows it's either 'James' or '007'."

 "Holmes Meets 007"

-Donald Stanley wrote this short story - under 2000 words - first published in The San Francisco Examiner on 29 November 1964.
-The Beaune Press (San Francisco) subsequently published 247 copies of this seven page story in December 1967.
-There is no copy 222: this is instead numbered 221B.
-Copies 223 through to 247 are numbered I to XXV and were printed especially for the author's friends.
+"Holmes Meets 007", written by Donald Stanley, was first published in The San Francisco Examiner on 29 November 1964.

-Dr. John Watson, Sherlock Holmes' assistant, narrates the story.
+The story is narrated by Dr. John Watson, Sherlock Holmes' assistant.
 M and Bond visit Holmes and Watson at Holmes' Baker Street address.
 Holmes' deductive abilities impress M, who wishes Bond had the same talent.
 Bond questions if such intuitive talents could hold up against a SMERSH assassin.
 Bond confronts Holmes about the latter's drug addiction and accuses Watson of being the source of Holmes' narcotics supplier.
 Once Holmes admits it, Bond aims his Walther PPF [sic] at Watson and announces that Watson is an impostor, and none other than Bond's arch-enemy Ernst Stavro Blofeld - the man who killed Bond's wife Tracy.
 Holmes throughout the meeting has been fiddling his Stradivarius - much to everyone's annoyance - and brings it crashing down, knocking Bond's gun away.
 Holmes plunges a needle containing morphine into M's arm, quickly rendering him unconscious.
 Holmes reveals that M is none other than Professor Moriarty; Bond is nothing more than a "fairly ignorant tool" who had been unaware of his boss's treachery all this time.

+The Beaune Press (San Francisco) published 247 numbered seven-page copies in December 1967.
+Copy 222 was numbered 221B, while copies 223–247 were numbered I–XXV.